 On-site waste management - measures for the storage/recycling/disposal of waste resulting from the construction works

-A risk assessment of potentially damaging construction activities

-Physical measures and sensitive working practices to avoid or reduce impacts during construction (which may be provided as a set of method statements).
+Physical measures and sensitive working practices to avoid or reduce impacts on ecology during construction (which may be provided as a set of method statements).

 The location and identification of biodiversity protection zones and the timing of sensitive works to avoid harm to biodiversity features.